Anjaam: Plot

-Vijay gives Shivani and Ashok a new company home, which after moving into, Shivani finds out she is pregnant.
-She shares the news with her husband but Vijay interrupts, revealing that he's used Shivani's photos as advertisements for the new airline.
-This enrages Shivani who demands that Vijay leave and then insists that Ashok quit his job as well as the new house, and that she will work to support the family instead.

-Insulted and angered, Ashok slaps and disowns Shivani, who leaves the house much to his great regret.
+Vijay gives Shivani and Ashok a new company home.
+After moving in, Shivani finds out she is pregnant.
+She shares the news with her husband, but Vijay interrupts, revealing that he's used Shivani's photos as advertisements for the new airline.
+This enrages Shivani, who demands that Vijay leave and then insists that Ashok quit his job as well as the new house, and that she will work to support the family instead.
+Insulted and angered, Ashok slaps and disowns Shivani, who leaves the house, much to his great regret.

 Vijay witnessing this has an episode and severely beats Ashok.
-When he is hospitalised, Vijay removes his oxygen mask in the presence of Shivani thereby killing him.
+When he is hospitalized, Vijay removes Ashok's oxygen mask in the presence of Shivani thereby killing him.
 She attempts to convince the police that Vijay is responsible for Ashok's death.

-However, Vijay bribes his friend Inspector Arjun Singh to provide an alibi and is not charged despite Arjun telling him that what he did was wrong, Vijay refuses to stop thinking about Shivani despite being told to give her up.
+However, Vijay bribes his friend, Inspector Arjun Singh, to provide an alibi and is not charged.
+Despite Arjun telling him that what he did was wrong, Vijay refuses to stop thinking about Shivani and giving up.
 All this while, he visits and begs Shivani to say she loves him.
 As she refuses, he beats her up and frames her for his attempted murder.
 She is sentenced to 3 years in prison as she could not prove her innocence.
 Pinky is placed in the care of Padmisha and Mohanlal.
 Mohanlal mistreats his wife and calls Pinky a burden.

 Shivani meets Nisha, her cellmate who was wrongly accused of murder in a case of dowry.
 They share their pain in prison under the watch of a brutal prison warden, who would force the prison inmates into prostitution for political leaders at night.
 In an attempt to escape from prison, she makes a complaint about the brutality of her prison guard but her plea is ignored.
-Instead, Inspector Arjun revealed to the warden it was Shivani who filed a complaint against her illegal activities.
+Instead, Inspector Arjun reveals to the warden that it was Shivani who filed a complaint against her illegal activities.